Carrie-Lynn Adam is a somatic therapist in Ontario specializing in medical trauma and life-altering experiences.

 If that sounds like you, you’re in the right place.

 I work with women in their late 20s to mid-40s who are high-functioning, deeply self-aware, and exhausted to their core.
 Some are navigating unexplored trauma, grief, caregiver burnout, or chronic or new health challenges that have shifted their identity.
-Others are simply trying to feel present and grounded in a body that feels like it’s screaming for rest.

 While my focus is on supporting women, I welcome and work with all genders who resonate with this approach.